Cookies on the Healthspan site

 Cast yourself back to the last time you felt overly stressed.
 Now consider this; is the latter a regular occurrence that is causing your day-to-day life to be more challenging than it should be?
 In 2015 and 2016, stress accounted for 37% of all work related ill health cases and 45% of all working days lost due to ill health.

 Work related stress, anxiety and depression is a problem in Great Britain, with 488,000 cases recorded across 2015 and 2016.
 That's a prevalence rate of 1,510 per 100,000 workers.

-In this day and age many of us are becoming stressed to the extent that it effects how we think, feel and behave.
+In this day and age many of us are becoming stressed to the extent that it affects how we think, feel and behave.
 This is not something that has to be endured and is certainly not an unavoidable part of everyday life.
-Simple changes to your lifestyle can make for a big impact on you mental wellbeing.
+Simple changes to your lifestyle can make for a big impact on your mental wellbeing.

 According to mental health charity Mind, many people who experience stress and mental health problems also experience sleep problems, and vice versa: "Stress can cause your thoughts to race around your mind, making it difficult to sleep.
 You're also more likely to experience disturbed sleep, nightmares, sleep walking and insomnia."

 5HTP could help to reduce insomnia by increasing your levels of serotonin; a chemical that is converted by the body into melatonin which is responsible for regulating sleep patterns.

 You may well be aware of the mineral magnesium's contribution to the maintenance of normal bones and muscle function, as well as of its importance in terms of energy yielding metabolism, tiredness and fatigue and a healthily functioning nervous system.
 But did you know that Magnesium is needed for more than 325 biochemical reactions in the body and that it has a relationship with psychological function, or, in other words, the brain?